Baricitinib: Contraindications

 During pregnancy, the use of baricitinib is contraindicated.

 Side effects

-In studies, upper respiratory tract infections and high blood cholesterol levels (hypercholesterolemia) occurred in more than 10% of patients.
+In studies, upper respiratory tract infections and high blood cholesterol levels (hypercholesterolemia) occurred in more than 10% of participants.
 Less common side effects included other infections such as herpes zoster, herpes simplex, urinary tract infections, and gastroenteritis.

 Interactions

 Being metabolized only to a small extent, the substance has a low potential for interactions.
 In studies, inhibitors of the liver enzymes CYP3A4, CYP2C19, and CYP2C9, as well as the CYP3A4 inducer rifampicin, had no relevant influence on baricitinib concentrations in the bloodstream.
 While baricitinib blocks a number of transporter proteins in vitro, clinically relevant interactions via this mechanism are considered very unlikely, except perhaps for the cation transporter SLC22A1 (OCT1).

 An additive effect with other immunosuppressants cannot be excluded.

 Pharmacology

 Mechanism of action

 Baricitinib is a Janus kinase (JAK) inhibitor that reversibly inhibits Janus kinase 1 with a half maximal inhibitory concentration (IC50) of 5.9 nM and Janus kinase 2 with an IC50 of 5.7 nM.
 Tyrosine kinase 2, which belongs to the same enzyme family, is affected less (IC50 = 53 nM), and Janus kinase 3 far less (IC50 > 400 nM).
 Via a signal transduction pathway involving STAT proteins, this ultimately modulates gene expression in immunological cells.

 Other JAK inhibitors include tofacitinib, which is indicated for the treatment of rheumatoid arthritis, psoriatic arthritis, and ulcerative colitis; fedratinib, and ruxolitinib.